AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 +++How to add course URL so that learners are redirected directly to course?

-Mouse over on a course card and click **Copy URL**.
+Mouse over on a course card and click **[!UICONTROL Copy URL]**.
 After you copy the URL, learners can access the course directly with the URL.

 +++

 +++How to reopen an instance?

-To reopen a retired instance, click the drop-down menu in the instance, and click **Reopen instance**.
+To reopen a retired instance, click the drop-down menu in the instance, and click **[!UICONTROL Reopen instance]**.

 +++